NeilAlwani/WebScraper/README.md

 # WebScraper
-A tool that gets recipes for me so I don't need spend too much time thinking/wondering what my next meal is going to be.
+A tool that gets all the products and their prices of a e-commerce webstore and creates a database .json file for it.